 - 1/4 cup aloe vera gel

-- distilled water (colloidal silver/ionic silver adds antibacterial power if available)
+- 1 TBSP distilled water or colloidal silver/ionic silver for extra antibacterial power

 - other essential oils (just for scent)